 Do your kids come in from school and make a beeline to the kitchen looking for something to eat?
 If so, how can you can make sure they enjoy a snack while still saving room for a healthy dinner?

 Kids need less frequent snacks as they get older, but it's not surprising that most are hungry after school.
 Many kids eat lunch early — 11:30 or even before — and then have an afternoon of classes and maybe even an after-school activity before their next chance to eat.
-It's no wonder the snack food vending machine looks so appealing at the end of the day.

 Depending on a child's age and after-school routine, parents might not always be able to control what their kids eat in the late afternoon.
 But don't throw in the towel just yet.
 These steps can guide kids to good after-school snacks that will be satisfying and still leave room for a nutritious dinner.